China–United Kingdom relations: Chronology

-England and the Ming Dynasty (1368–1644)
+England and the Ming Dynasty

 In the 1620s, English ships began arriving at Macau, a port city leased by China to Portugal.
 During this period, an English merchant vessel named The Unicorn sank near Macau.
 The Portuguese salvaged several cannons, specifically sakers, from the wreck and sold them to the Chinese around 1620.
 These cannons were then replicated by the Chinese as the Hongyipao, marking an early instance of military technology exchange.

 On 27 June 1637, a fleet of four heavily armed English ships commanded by Captain John Weddell reached Macau in an effort to establish trade relations with China.
 This venture was not sanctioned by the East India Company but was instead organized by a private consortium led by Sir William Courten, with King Charles I personally investing £10,000.
 The Portuguese authorities in Macau, bound by their agreements with the Ming court, opposed the English expedition.
 This opposition, coupled with the English presence, quickly provoked the Ming authorities.

 Later that summer, the English force captured one of the Bogue forts at the mouth of the Pearl River and engaged in several weeks of intermittent skirmishes and smuggling operations.
 The situation deteriorated further, leading the English to rely on Portuguese mediation for the release of three hostages.
 Eventually, the expedition withdrew from the Pearl River on 27 December 1637.
 The fate of the fleet afterward remained uncertain.

-Great Britain and the Qing Dynasty (1644–1911)
+Great Britain and the Qing

-The relationship between Great Britain and the Qing Dynasty evolved over several centuries, shaped by diplomacy, trade, military conflict, and the broader dynamics of empire.
+The relationship between Great Britain and the Qing regime evolved over several centuries, shaped by diplomacy, trade, military conflict, and the broader dynamics of empire.

 Early contact included the 1685 visit of Michael Shen Fu-Tsung, a Chinese Jesuit, to Britain, where he met King James II.
 Trade officially began in 1699 when the East India Company was permitted to conduct business in Guangzhou (Canton), marking the start of sustained commercial relations.

 In 1784, the Lady Hughes Affair, where a British gunner's salute led to unintended deaths, heightened tensions.
 This foreshadowed the cultural and legal misunderstandings that would plague future interactions.
 High-level diplomatic efforts followed, such as the Macartney Embassy of 1793 and the Amherst Embassy of 1816, both of which failed to establish equal diplomatic footing with the Qing court.